Solo-Hero/Chat-App/README.md

 4. **Open the chat app:**
    - Fire up your browser and head to `http://localhost:3000`
-   - You'll see the chat interface ready to use!
+   - You'll see the chat interface ready to use.

 ## How It All Works